vitorm04/docs.pt-br/docs/framework/ui-automation/expose-the-content-of-a-table-using-ui-automation.md

 - UI Automation, exposing content of tables
-- exposing content of tables using UI Automation ms.assetid: ac3c5eaa-49c7-4653-b83e-532e2a2604a2 ms.openlocfilehash: ee565fa07a8b137152bbc0ef6aa4038f2cf6d421
+- exposing content of tables using UI Automation ms.assetid: ac3c5eaa-49c7-4653-b83e-532e2a2604a2 ms.openlocfilehash: e1c1d43073ce47a45a78bcbeb1d4da368988ca3a
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "71043805"
+ms.locfileid: "74433628"
 ---
 # <a name="expose-the-content-of-a-table-using-ui-automation"></a>Expor o conteúdo de uma tabela usando automação de interface do usuário
 > [!NOTE]
 > Esta documentação destina-se a desenvolvedores do .NET Framework que querem usar as classes da [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] gerenciadas definidas no namespace <xref:System.Windows.Automation>.
-Para obter as informações mais [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)]recentes sobre [o, consulte API de automação do Windows: Automação](https://go.microsoft.com/fwlink/?LinkID=156746)da interface do usuário.
+Para obter as informações mais recentes sobre a [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)], consulte [Windows Automation API: UI Automation](/windows/win32/winauto/entry-uiauto-win32) (API de Automação do Windows: Automação da Interface do Usuário).

- Este tópico mostra como [!INCLUDE[TLA#tla_uiautomation](../../../includes/tlasharptla-uiautomation-md.md)] o pode ser usado para expor o conteúdo e as propriedades intrínsecas de cada célula dentro de um controle tabular.
+ This topic shows how [!INCLUDE[TLA#tla_uiautomation](../../../includes/tlasharptla-uiautomation-md.md)] can be used to expose the content and intrinsic properties of each cell within a tabular control.

 ## <a name="example"></a>Exemplo
- O exemplo de código a seguir demonstra como obter <xref:System.Windows.Automation.AutomationElement> um que representa o conteúdo de uma célula de tabela; as propriedades de célula, como índices de linha e coluna, spans de linha e coluna e informações de cabeçalho de linha e coluna também são obtidas.
-Este exemplo usa um manipulador de eventos de alteração de foco para simular a passagem de teclado de [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)]um controle tabular que implementa.
-As informações de cada item de tabela são expostas em um evento de alteração de foco.
+ The following code example demonstrates how to obtain a <xref:System.Windows.Automation.AutomationElement> that represents the content of a table cell; cell properties such as row and column indices, row and column spans, and row and column header information are also obtained.
+This example uses a focus change event handler to simulate keyboard traversal of a tabular control that implements [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)].
+Information for each table item is exposed on a focus change event.

 > [!NOTE]
-> Como as alterações de foco são eventos de área de trabalho globais, os eventos de alteração de foco fora da tabela devem ser filtrados.
-Consulte o [exemplo de TrackFocus](https://docs.microsoft.com/previous-versions/dotnet/netframework-3.5/ms771428(v=vs.90)) para uma implementação relacionada.
+> Since focus changes are global desktop events, focus change events outside the table should be filtered.
+See the [TrackFocus Sample](https://docs.microsoft.com/previous-versions/dotnet/netframework-3.5/ms771428(v=vs.90)) for a related implementation.

  [!code-csharp[UIATableItemPattern_snip#StartTarget](../../../samples/snippets/csharp/VS_Snippets_Wpf/UIATableItemPattern_snip/CSharp/UIATableItemPattern_snippets.cs#starttarget)]
  [!code-vb[UIATableItemPattern_snip#StartTarget](../../../samples/snippets/visualbasic/VS_Snippets_Wpf/UIATableItemPattern_snip/VisualBasic/UIATableItemPattern_snippets.vb#starttarget)]